raz0208/Retrieval-Augmented-Generation-RAG/README.md

 # Retrieval-Augmented-Generation-RAG_Basic
-A traditional and basic RAG implementation without pipeline without using any popular libraries such as Langchain or Llamaindex
+A traditional and basic RAG implementation without pipeline without using any popular libraries such as Langchain or Llamaindex.

-- Updated: 4/27/2026
+This is a repository to practes all RAG methods.
+The RAG applications exist in separate repository in this github account.

+- Repository Created In: 04-27-2026
-- First Code: 1 year ago.
+- First Code Generation: 11-02-2025.